Climate change is a challenging issue in our area, and around the world.

 - Develop a climate change adaptation plan.

-To read more about what we're doing, visit the Global Covenant of Mayors for Climate & Energy website, and search for Wollongong under the 'Our Cities' tab.
+To read more about what we're doing, visit the Wollongong page on the Global Covenant of Mayors website.

 We're also reviewing our Environmental Sustainability Policy and Strategy, and based on initial feedback from the community we expect that climate change will be a major focal point in our new strategy.